Why This Question Appears in Every Interview

 - Result + Learning: 30-45 seconds

 If your answer consistently runs over 2 minutes, trim the situation and task sections.
-The action and learning sections deserve the most time.
+The action and learning sections deserve the most time since they contain the substance interviewers care about.

 Master interview fundamentals: Practice 400+ technical and behavioral questions with AI-powered feedback on your delivery and structure.
 Download our iOS app for comprehensive interview prep.